 No animals carry this disease, so transmission is always human to human.

-If untreated, around 1 in 4 cases of typhoid end in death.
-If treatment is given, less than 4 in 100 cases are fatal.
+If untreated, around 1 in 5 cases of typhoid can be fatal.
+With treatment, fewer than 4 in 100 cases are fatal.

-S. typhi enters through the mouth and spends 1-3 weeks in the intestine.
-After this time, it makes its way through the intestinal wall and into the bloodstream.
+S. typhi enters through the mouth and spends 1 to 3 weeks in the intestine.
+After this, it makes its way through the intestinal wall and into the bloodstream.

 From the bloodstream, it spreads into other tissues and organs.
 The immune system of the host can do little to fight back because S. typhi can live within the host's cells, safe from the immune system.